erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 ## Often Used Together With

-Fibonacci is commonly used in combination with:
+Fibonacci is used in combination with:

 - **Knapsack**: Often combined for comprehensive solutions
-- **Lcs**: Often combined for comprehensive solutions
-- **Edit Distance**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Memoization**: Fibonacci can use memoization, but memoization is a technique, not the algorithm
+- **Memoization**: Fibonacci capplyuse memoization, but memoization is a technique, not the approach
 - **Dynamic Programming**: Fibonacci is a DP problem, but DP is a paradigm, not this specific algorithm
-- **Matrix Exponentiation**: Fibonacci can be computed via matrix exponentiation, but that's an optimization technique
+- **Matrix Exponentiation**: Fibonacci can be computed via matrix exponentiation, but that's an optimization method

 ## Self-Assessment Questions